ampl/mp/doc/source/modeling-overview.rst

   ``sin``, ``cos``, ``tan``; ``sinh``, ``cosh``, ``tanh``
 - Set membership operator: ``in``

-Details and examples are given in the *Expressions supported* section below.
+Modeling details and examples are given in the :ref:`expressions_supported` section below.
+Technical details and tools are in the :ref:`modeling-tools` section.
-See also the individual solvers' documentation for details of solver-specific features:
+See also the individual solvers' documentation for more details of solver-specific features:

 - Choice between linearization in the interface and native solver support for some operations
 - Handling of AMPL suffixes on constraints that are transformed by the interface